-- Dr. Weiss', Dr. Del Pizzo's, and Dr. Lotan's risk evaluations are not consistent with US EPA's risk assessment guidelines, which consider not only exposure concentrations, but also exposure frequency and duration. - As discussed in Sections 3 and 5, exposure frequency and duration are critical components of US EPA's risk assessment methodology.
-It is only when the exposure concentrations, in combination with exposure frequencies and durations, result in doses exceeding US EPA's toxicity criteria (i.e., result in a risk estimate that exceeds US EPA's acceptable targets) that there is concern for potential adverse health effects.
-And even with slight exceedances of US EPA's conservative risk targets, health effects are not necessarily expected (discussed in Section 3). - Drs.
-Weiss, Del Pizzo, and Lotan rely on Dr. Reynold's exposure charts as support for their conclusion that Mr. Fancher's exposures were "significant" and "substantial," but provide no basis for this conclusion other than simply pointing to the total mass values reported by Dr. Reynolds'.
-As discussed in the previous section, estimates of total chemical mass exposure over time cannot be used directly to evaluate potential health effects for the plaintiff, because there are no total mass exposure estimates from relevant animal or epidemiology studies against which to make reliable risk-based comparisons.
-Exposures need to be estimated as oral doses of mg/kg-day or inhalation doses of μg/m3, per US EPA risk assessment guidelines.
-Adding up mass over many days and months will, undoubtedly, result in a very large value.
-But it is an incorrect value for the purpose of risk evaluation.
-Therefore, Dr. Weiss', Dr. Del Pizzo's, and Dr. Lotan's conclusions based on estimates of total chemical mass exposure for Mr. Fancher are meaningless and misleading and cannot be relied upon for risk evaluation for Mr. Fancher.
+- Dr. Gondek's risk evaluation is not consistent with US EPA's risk assessment guidelines, which consider not only exposure concentrations, but also exposure frequency and duration. - As discussed in Sections 3 and 5, exposure frequency and duration are critical components of US EPA's risk assessment methodology.
+It is only when the exposure concentrations in combination with exposure frequencies and durations result in doses exceeding US EPA's toxicity criteria (i.e., result in a risk estimate that exceeds US EPA's acceptable targets) that there is concern for potential adverse health effects.
+And even with slight exceedances of US EPA's conservative risk targets, health effects are not necessarily expected to occur (as discussed in Section 3). - Dr. Gondek's comparison to US EPA Maximum Contaminant Levels (MCLs) for allowable chemical concentrations in drinking water is not a reliable risk evaluation method. - US EPA does not use MCLs to evaluate potential risks to human health. - MCLs are derived to be acceptable (health-protective) daily drinking water concentrations over a lifetime of exposure (~70 years) (US EPA, 2024b), which is much longer than Ms. Amsler's 1.2 years of exposure during her time at Camp Lejeune. - Per US EPA guidance for cancer risk assessment, it is the cumulative dose averaged over a lifetime that is critical for evaluating cancer risk.

-- Further, Drs.
-Weiss, Del Pizzo, and Lotan also incorrectly refer to the total masses from Dr. Reynolds' report (in μg) as drinking water concentrations (ppb or μg/L).
-All three state that ingestion of "hundreds of thousands of ppb" of TCE is substantial and known to cause kidney cancer.
-However, ppb is a concentration in drinking water and not total chemical mass.
-According to Dr. Reynolds' report, the concentrations of TCE in the water that Mr. Fancher is assumed to have been exposed to range from 71 ppb to 541 ppb, which are orders of magnitude lower than what Drs.
-Weiss, Del Pizzo, and Lotan incorrectly state to be Mr. Fancher's TCE exposure levels.
-Therefore, Dr. Weiss', Dr. Del Pizzo's, and Dr. Lotan's statements that Mr. Fancher would have been exposed to hundreds of thousands of ppb of TCE in drinking water is grossly incorrect and misleading.
-Drs.
-Del Pizzo and Lotan make similar incorrect and misleading statements about PCE, vinyl chloride, and benzene. - Dr. Weiss', Dr. Del Pizzo's, and Dr. Lotan's comparisons to US EPA Maximum Contaminant Levels (MCLs) for allowable chemical concentrations in drinking water are not reliable risk evaluation methods. - US EPA does not use MCLs to evaluate potential risks to human health. - MCLs are derived to be acceptable (health-protective) daily drinking water concentrations over a lifetime of exposure (~70 years) (US EPA, 2024b), which is much longer than Mr. Fancher's 16 months of exposure during his time at Camp Lejeune. - Per US EPA guidance for cancer risk assessment, it is the cumulative dose averaged over a lifetime that is critical for evaluating cancer risk.
 As shown in equations in Section 3, estimated doses are averaged over a 70-year lifetime before calculating risks.
-Therefore, once averaged over a lifetime, it is possible to have a dose based on a higher exposure concentration for a shorter exposure duration (which is the case for some of the plaintiffs at Camp Lejeune) that would not exceed a dose based on a lower exposure concentration for a longer exposure duration (like ingesting water at the MCL every day for a lifetime).
-In both cases, the calculated risks would be considered acceptable under US EPA guidelines.
-Therefore, a simple comparison of drinking water concentrations to MCLs, without considering exposure duration, is not consistent with standard risk assessment practice and is misleading. - Dr. Weiss', Dr. Del Pizzo's, and Dr. Lotan's reports refer to exposure information from several Camp Lejeune studies to support their conclusions.
-However, as discussed in Dr. Goodman's report (Goodman, 2025), there are methodological limitations in these studies (e.g., high likelihood of exposure misclassification).
-In addition, with regard to the Camp Lejeune studies, Dr. Goodman states the following:
+Therefore, once averaged over a lifetime, it is possible to have a dose based on a higher exposure concentration for a shorter exposure duration (which is the case for some of the plaintiffs at Camp Lejeune) not exceed a dose based on a lower exposure concentration for a longer exposure duration (like ingesting water at the MCL every day for a lifetime).
+In both cases, risks would be considered acceptable under US EPA guidelines.
+Therefore, a simple comparison of drinking water concentrations to MCLs, without considering exposure duration, is not consistent with standard risk assessment practice and is misleading. - Further, Dr. Gondek does not conduct a proper comparison to MCLs, even if they were a reasonable risk comparator for predictions of potential health effects.
+Dr. Gondek compares a cumulative TCE exposure estimate for Ms. Amsler over the time that she spent at Camp Lejeune (496 μg/L-month, based on Dr. Reynolds' report [Reynolds, 2025a]) to the TCE MCL (5 μg/L, or 5 ppb), which is a daily allowable TCE concentration in drinking water.
+Comparing a cumulative drinking water concentration (in μg/L-month) to a daily drinking water concentration (MCL, in μg/L) is scientifically incorrect and, therefore, meaningless with regard to identifying potential elevated exposure levels. - Dr. Gondek also fails to mention that the range of water concentrations of benzene estimated for Ms. Amsler by Dr. Reynolds (all ≤1 ppb) were consistently below the MCL for benzene of 5 ppb (US EPA, 2024b).
+This comparison should be interpreted as evidence that an excess cancer risk would not be expected from Ms. Amsler's exposures to benzene during her time at Camp Lejeune (1.2 years), and would not be expected even if Ms. Amsler had been exposed to those concentrations for a lifetime.
+However, Dr. Gondek entirely ignores this comparison.